fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 {% include figure.html src="/images/qgis/alldata.png" caption="Please do not hit the panic button" %}

 Perhaps not what you were expecting.
 Unlike the previous lesson when we loaded up data specifically made for GIS software, this data is plain text data.
-It is in a standard file format, CSV, which stands for Comma Separated Values.
-You could load this into a spreadsheet.
-We won't, but it would look like:
+It is in a standard file format, CSV, which stands for _Comma Separated Values_.
+You could load this into a spreadsheet, and it would look like:

 {% include figure.html src="/images/qgis/census-spreadsheet.png" caption="CSV data isn't so scary in a more familiar form" %}

-Hit your browser's back button, then right click the "Data" link, and choose "Save Link As..." (or equivalent for your browser) and save the file wherever you're storing your files for these lessons.
+For now, hit your browser's back button, then right click the "Data" link, and choose "Save Link As..." (or the equivalent for your browser) and save the file wherever you're storing your files for these lessons.
 Just keep the default file name, _CO-EST2014-Alldata.csv_.

 {% include figure.html class="icon" src="/images/qgis/add-csv-icon.png" %}
 To load this data into QGIS, click the icon on the left with a comma (towards the bottom of the icon stack) to "Add Delimited Text Layer".
 You'll see a new dialog window appear, so that we can tell QGIS a little about our data file so it can load it properly.